0wang/0wang.github.io/about.md

 **M.Sc.** *Chemical Engineering* <br />
 **Ph.D.** *Enviromental Engineering* (quited) <br />

-Now I'm applying a *Ph.D* position in a lab realted with nano materials and their application in energy or biology.
+Now I'm applying a *Ph.D* position in a lab realted with nano materials and their application in energy or biology.[Curriculum Vitae](/assets/img/docs/jia-wang-cv.pdf)